 Security Tips For Theft, Robbery, Loss of Mobile Phones

-- Keep your mobile phone locked with a lock code or PIN when you are not using it.
+● Keep your phone locked with a lock code or PIN when you are not using it.

-- Try to have your mobile phone as invisible as possible when you have it with you or when you use it on the street.
+● Try to keep your mobile as unseen as possible when you have it with you or when you use it on the street.

-- Put your mobile phone in a safe pocket when you are at a bus stop, in transportation, department stores, malls, playgrounds, entertainment venues and generally in crowded areas.
+● Put your mobile phone in a safe pocket when you are at a bus stop, in transportation, in department stores, malls, playgrounds, entertainment venues and generally in crowded areas.

-- Do not leave your mobile phone unattended when you are in a cafeteria and in other busy places.
-Do not get into the sea, leaving your mobile phone (and other items) on the beach without supervision.
+● Do not leave your mobile unattended when you are in a cafeteria, in entertainment venues and other busy places.
+Do not get into the sea, leaving your mobile phone (and any other items) on the beach without supervision.

-- At home, do not leave your mobile phone near open windows or on tables in the courtyard near the street.
+● At home, do not leave your mobile phone neither close to open windows nor on tables in the yard, near the street.

-- Do not leave your mobile phone unattended in the car.
-In case you have to leave it in the car, place it somewhere where it will not be visible.
+● Do not leave your mobile phone unattended in the car.
+In case you have to leave it in the car, place it in a spot where it will not be visible.

-- Record and preserve the IMEI number of your device in a safe place.
+● Write down the IMEI number of your device and keep it in a safe place.
 Each mobile phone has a 15-digit IMEI number, which is unique and identifies the device.
-You can see this number on your mobile phone screen by typing * # 06 # (Star-Hash mark-Zero-Six-Hash mark).
+You can see this number on your phone screen by typing * # 06 # (Star-Hash mark-Zero-Six-Hash mark).

-- Write down your device’s serial number, which is usually listed at the point where the IMEI number is also displayed.
+● Write down your device’s serial number, which appears usually where the IMEI number is also displayed.

-- Inform the mobile service provider in writing fot the theft in order to prohibit the reception and/or provision of any electronic communications service from your device.
+● Inform the mobile service provider in writing for the theft to prohibit the reception and / or provision of any electronic communications service from your device.

-- Create a fixed mark on your device to make identification easier in case of theft.
-Even a photo of the mobile can be useful if it is detected.
-(Marking the mobile can be done with a marker or a sharp object.
-There are also special pens with UV rays, which are invisible to the naked eye and only when the recording is illuminated it can be seen).
+● Create a mark on your device to make identification easier in case of theft.
+A picture of the mobile could also be useful for the identification if it is found.
+(You can mark your mobile with a marker or a sharp object.
+There are also special pens with UV rays, which are invisible to the naked eye – only when illuminated is the mark showing).

-- Do not easily pass your mobile phone to an unknown person who has asked you to make an “emergency call” without investigating and assuring that there really is such a need.
+● Do not easily pass your mobile phone to a stranger who has asked you to make an “emergency call” without investigating and assuring that there really is such a need.

-- Do not trust an unknown person who will ask you to see your mobile phone to see if it’s what they ‘lost’ or to look at the model or for any other similar excuse.
+● Do not trust strangers who will ask to see your mobile to see if it’s what they ‘lost’ or to look at the model or use any other similar excuse.

-- Read carefully and apply the security advice of your mobile phone vendor.
+● Read carefully and apply the security advice of your mobile phone supplier.

-- Informed immediately the providing company in the event of the theft or loss of the mobile phone.
+● Inform immediately the service provider in the event of theft or loss of the mobile phone.